decentralised-dataexchange/dexa-smartcontracts/README.md

-# dexa-smartcontract
+# dexa-smartcontracts
-This repository hosts the source code for DEXA smartcontract.
+This repository hosts the source code for DEXA smartcontracts.